mastodon/documentation/content/en/dev/setup.md

 ### Setup {#setup}

-Run following commands in the project directory `bundle install`, `yarn install`.
+Run following commands in the project directory `bundler install`, `yarn install`.

 In the development environment, Mastodon will use PostgreSQL as the currently signed-in Linux user using the `ident` method, which usually works out of the box.
 The one command you need to run is `rails db:setup` which will create the databases `mastodon_development` and `mastodon_test`, load the schema into them, and then create seed data defined in `db/seed.rb` in `mastodon_development`.
 The only seed data is an admin account with the credentials `admin@localhost:3000` / `mastodonadmin`.